senthilkumar2409/DevOps-Real-Time-Interview-Questions/cicd_answers_README.md

 Jenkins  Realated:

+**Jenkins shared library:**
+   - A shared library in Jenkins is a reusable collection of Groovy scripts that can be used by multiple Jenkins pipeline.
+This allows you to share code and functionality between different pipelines, which can make your builds more efficient and easier to maintain.

 1. **How do you configure the job in Jenkins?**
    - **Answer:** To configure a job in Jenkins, you navigate to the Jenkins dashboard, click on "New Item," specify a name for the job, select the type of project (e.g., Freestyle project, Pipeline), configure the job settings such as source code management, build triggers, build steps, post-build actions, and save the configuration.